-The idea for kernel approximation using randomized feature maps is based on finding finite-dimensional maps that approximate the inner product associated with the kernel function.
+The idea for kernel approximation using randomized feature map is based on finding finite-dimensional maps that approximate the inner-product that is associated with the kernel function.

-The main contributions of this chapter are as follows:
+The main contributions of this chapter are as follows.

-- Introducing a technique for kernel approximation based on randomized feature maps and special quadrature rules. - Deriving error bounds for the developed approach. - Showing that (Rahimi & Recht, 2008; Felix et al., 2016) are special cases of the proposed method.
+- We introduce a technique for kernel approximation based on randomzied feature maps and special quadrature rules. - We derive error bounds for the developed approach. - We show that (Rahimi & Recht, 2008; Felix et al., 2016) are special cases of the proposed method.